awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 1. <a name="SES-puts-message-in-bucket"></a>Amazon SES puts the encrypted email message and the encrypted data key in the specified S3 bucket\.
 The encrypted data key is stored as metadata with the encrypted email message\.

 To accomplish [Step 3](#SES-requests-data-key) through [Step 6](#SES-puts-message-in-bucket), Amazon SES uses the AWS–provided Amazon S3 encryption client\.
 Use the same client to retrieve your encrypted email messages from Amazon S3 and decrypt them\.
-For more information, see [Retrieving and Decrypting Email Messages](#services-ses-decrypt)\.
+For more information, see [Getting and Decrypting Email Messages](#services-ses-decrypt)\.

 ## Amazon SES Encryption Context<a name="services-ses-encryptioncontext"></a>

-When Amazon SES requests a data key to encrypt your received email messages \([Step 3](#SES-requests-data-key) in the [Overview of Amazon SES Encryption Using AWS KMS](#services-ses-overview)\), it includes encryption context in the request\.
-The encryption context provides additional authenticated information that AWS KMS uses to ensure data integrity\.
+When Amazon SES requests a data key to encrypt your received email messages \([Step 3](#SES-requests-data-key) in the [Overview of Amazon SES Encryption Using AWS KMS](#services-ses-overview)\), it includes an [encryption context](concepts.md#encrypt_context) in the request\.
+The encryption context provides [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) that AWS KMS uses to ensure data integrity\.
 The encryption context is also written to your AWS CloudTrail log files, which can help you understand why a given customer master key \(CMK\) was used\.
-Amazon SES uses the following for the encryption context:
+Amazon SES uses the following encryption context:
 + The ID of the AWS account in which you've configured Amazon SES to receive email messages
 + The rule name of the Amazon SES receipt rule that invoked the S3 action on the email message
 + The Amazon SES message ID for the email message